olivierlacan/gifhub/README.md

 A hub for all the gifs, searchable by keyword.
 I know...

+## Origins

+Ethan (@beep) Marcotte's [bukk.it](http://bukk.it) is great, but it's hard to search and sometimes [a bit slow](http://storify.com/olivierlacan/gifhub-inception).
+And I've always wanted a good tool to search high quality GIFs out there.

 ## Features

 * Search for GIFs by emotion, or any keyword